frisen-lab/TREX/README.md

 ## Output files

-`trex run10x` by default writes its results to a newly created directory named `trex_run`.
+TREX by default writes its results to a newly created directory named `trex_run`.
 The name of the output directory can be changed with `--output` (or `-o`).
 The files created in the output directory are described below.